MaterialDesignInXAML/MaterialDesignInXamlToolkit/README.md

 ## Backers

-Thank you to all our backers! 🙏 [[Become a backer](https://opencollective.com/materialdesigninxaml#backer)]
+Thank you to all our backers! 🙏 [Become a backer.](https://opencollective.com/materialdesigninxaml#backer)

 <a href="https://opencollective.com/materialdesigninxaml#backers" target="_blank"><img src="https://opencollective.com/materialdesigninxaml/backers.svg?width=890"></a>

 ## Sponsors

 Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website. [[Become a sponsor](https://opencollective.com/materialdesigninxaml#sponsor)]
+Your logo will show up here with a link to your website.
+[Become a sponsor.](https://opencollective.com/materialdesigninxaml#sponsor)

 <a href="https://opencollective.com/materialdesigninxaml/sponsor/0/website" target="_blank"><img src="https://opencollective.com/materialdesigninxaml/sponsor/0/avatar.svg"></a>
 <a href="https://opencollective.com/materialdesigninxaml/sponsor/1/website" target="_blank"><img src="https://opencollective.com/materialdesigninxaml/sponsor/1/avatar.svg"></a>